joaodias/time-tracker/README.md

 ## The Time Tracker web app

 A time tracker in the web.
-Deployed to timetracker.surge.sh
+Deployed to http://thetimetracker.surge.sh

 ### Backend